-The Ranch Work Championship is an event based on authentic work done on a ranch and judged.
-Based on efficiency and proper cattle handling.
-The championship consists of three events - ranch course , ranch penning, and ranch roping.
+The Ranch Work Championships are all-breed, timed events based on authentic work done on a ranch, with the emphasis of efficient and proper cattle handling.
+The championships consists of three events - ranch course , ranch penning, and ranch roping.
 There is no set order of these events, but it is recommended to run the ranch penning, then ranch course, and finish with the ranch roping.
 Contestants must enter all three classes to be eligible for all-around prizes.

-Any equipment not considered inhumane is legal (no bicycle chain bits, etc.—official and management will make the final decision if a question arises about equipment) no tie-downs, nosebands and martingales are not permitted.
+Any equipment not considered inhumane is legal (no bicycle chain bits, etc.—official and management will make the final decision if a question arises about equipment).
+Tie-downs, nosebands and martingales are not permitted.
 Use of one or two hands is acceptable on any humane bit, or hackamore.
 Any entry with equipment deemed inhumane, will receive a no time for the run.

 Required attire includes a long-sleeved Western shirt with collar or Western motif, a Western hat, and Western boots.
 Shirtsleeves must be rolled down and buttoned or snapped.
 Shirttails must be tucked in.
 A helmet may be worn at the rider's discretion.
 Any rider not wearing required attire will receive a no time.